-How have excavations changed our view of the Vikings?
+How have excavations changed our view of the Vikings? primary and secondary sources • Archaeologists from York revealed the houses, workshops and name endings?

-What can we learn about Viking settlement from a study of place name endings?
+What can we learn about Viking settlement from a study of place

 Raiders or settlers: how should we remember the Vikings?